passthejoe/blogPoster/README.md

 My biggest error is getting my `.git/config` commands mixed up between this repo and Zen of Debian.
 Hilarity (and the completely wrong files) ensued.
 I killed the Codeberg repo for blogPoster as a result.

-I think (or _hope_ at any rate) there is a better way to maintain two separate remotes, with one mirroring the other, that doesn't involve pushing to two at once.
+I think (or _hope_ at any rate) there is a better way to maintain two separate remotes with one mirroring the other that doesn't involve pushing to two at once.

 #### News on June 15, 2020